JaagaSustain/jaagasustain.github.io/pages/sustain.md

 - You will need to commit full-time (40hrs/week) to your initiative.
 - You will need to be based in Bangalore and work out of our coworking space.
 - You will need to share your research findings and results from prototyping and piloting under the [Creative Commons Attribution-ShareAlike license](http://creativecommons.org/licenses/by-sa/4.0/).
-- You will need to agree milestones and deliverables with the Jaaga Startup team.
+- You will need to agree milestones and deliverables with the Jaaga Sustain team.
 Meeting these milestones will form the basis for continued (free) membership.
-- You will need to document your progress regularly via blog posts or other media, as agreed with the Jaaga Startup team.
+- You will need to document your progress regularly via blog posts or other media, as agreed with the Jaaga Sustain team.

 ---